Notenoughmail/notenoughmail.github.io/worldjs/1.21.1/features.md

 grand_parent: WorldJS
 has_children: false
 has_toc: false
 desc: All of the configured and placed feature types provided by WorldJS
-fragment-filter:
-    - worldjs
-    - 1.21.1
-    - feature
-fragment-sort:
-    - group
-    - sort_pos
-    - title
 ---

 # Configured & Placed Features